anglerud/makespace_servo_demo/docs/index.md

 ### Build, and flash the code

-We flash the code onto the blue pill with `cargo run`, which will invoke the `probe-run` launcher, part of the probe.rs toolchain.
+We flash the code onto the blue pill with `cargo run`, which will invoke the `probe-run` launcher, part of the probe.rs tool chain.
 This is configured via Cargo, the Rust package manager and build system.
 See `demo_stm32_rust/.cargo/config`.